 Avoid sending letters from teaching assistants, friends, school alumni, relatives, clergymen or politicians, UNLESS they personally supervised your professional work and can comment on the specific attributes being evaluated in the medical school admissions process .
 You'd be surprised how many people fall into this trap, not realizing that it actually hurts their chances.
 Nearly every year, I read a letter written by a Senator, Governor or famous Hollywood star in support of a candidate they barely know.
 I'm not impressed.
 Medical school is serious business, not a popularity contest.
 We're not starstruck enough to give a seat to someone just because her aunt works for the Governor.

 Many applicants are surprised that letters from teaching assistants carry little or no weight.
 The rationale is that they are simply not reputable or knowledgeable sources.
 We are looking for an honest appraisal of your character from someone with extensive experience in the field.
-In academia, this includes the tenured faculty.
+In academia, this includes tenured faculty members.

 Here's what the committee hopes to learn from your reference letters:

 Before you ask anyone to write a letter for you, look at the evaluation form the school has asked them to complete.
 Note that only a few categories involve your GPA or academic performance.
-In many ways, your reference writers are being asked to describe your character, personality and temperament as valued by medical school admissions committees.
-Most of these attributes have little to do with your perceived mastery of any specific subject matter; they are intrinsic character traits that govern your behavior in all aspects of your life.
+In many ways, your reference writers are being asked to describe your character, personality and temperament, which have little to do with your perceived mastery of any specific subject matter; they are intrinsic character traits that govern your behavior in all aspects of your life.
 Don't dismiss them as irrelevant.

 Many applicants believe that as long as they have good grades, they'll get a great recommendation.
 This simply isn't the case.
-You'd be stunned to realize the number of professors who have told us horror stories about 4.0 candidates who lie, cheat and steal.
+Every year, professors tell us horror stories about 4.0 candidates who lie, cheat and steal.
 We've heard about applicants selling drugs on campus and hiring ringers to take their exams.
 Some achieved their sterling academic record at the expense of everything else in their life.

-with the names, addresses and deadlines for all letters you need
+letter with the names, addresses and deadlines for all of the letters

 e) Follow-up.
 Two weeks after a writer agrees to to send the reference letter, verify that it reached its destination.
 If it hasn't, ask him to send a second copy.
 Send a thank-you note to each person who wrote a letter on your behalf.

 f) Writing Your Own.
-Increasingly (over the past several years), we've heard stories of candidates whose harried bosses were overwhelmed by the request to write a letter of recommendation.
-The applicants were instead instructed to write the letter themselves and simply submit it to the "author" for a signature.
+Increasingly, professors and bossses don't have the time to write quality reference letters.
+Instead, they ask the candidate to write the letter themselves and simply submit it to the "author" for a signature.
 Most applicants consider this a dream come true.
 After all, what could be better than a chance to "toot your own horn" under the guise of being your own boss or major professor?

 Sadly, most candidates haven't a clue what an excellent reference letter looks like.
-To assume the perspective and tone of someone in your recommender's position requires experience and perspicacity.
-Most letters written by the actual candidates are embarrassingly easy to spot: they are timid, stilted and one-dimensional.
-They include far too many details that a real reference letter wouldn't mention and they frequently are identical in tone to the candidate's own writing.
-We nearly automatically discount candidates who do this and make a mental note of the individual who supposedly wrote the reference.
+Further, it is difficult to assume the perspective and tone of someone in your recommender's position.
+As a result, most letters written by candidates are embarrassingly easy to spot: they are timid, stilted and one-dimensional.
+They include far too many details that a real reference letter wouldn't mention and they are identical in tone to the candidate's own writing.
+We automatically discount candidates who do this and make a mental note of the individual who supposedly wrote the reference.
 In a few cases, we've contacted them and they confirmed our suspicions.